 Scholars Program Curriculum

-- First Year Writing Seminar (counts as required core class)
+- First Year Writing Seminar (ENG105; a required general education class)

-- Sophomore Intellectual Traditions Seminar in the Disciplines (choose one of several courses; fulfills a 200+ level breadth general education requirement)
+- Intellectual Traditions Seminar in the Disciplines (choose one of several courses; fulfills a 200+ level breadth general education requirement)

 - Faculty Seminar in the Disciplines (choose one of several courses; fulfills a 200+ level breadth general education requirement)

 How can I become a Chatham Scholar?

 You aren't necessarily accepted into the Chatham Scholars Program because of high SAT scores or an above average GPA.
 In fact, we begin looking at applicants starting with a 3.25 GPA and a 1000 SAT (combined CR/M) or a 22 ACT score.
 The Scholars Program is limited to only 20 students per academic class, so we are looking for students who want to be challenged and want to engage us, as well.
 We are looking for individuals who will make positive contributions to our campus culture.

 Let your admissions counselor know that you are interested in the Chatham Scholars program and submit an application (below).
 You may also submit a supplemental piece which can highlight not just your academic strengths but showcase achievements, creative work, community service, volunteer work, travel – it’s up to you to decide what you think makes you a Chatham Scholar.

 For more information about the program, please contact Dr. David Fraser at 412-365-2961 or email firstname.lastname@example.org, or Dr. Nichole Bayliss at 412-365-1128 or email@example.com.
 Or, call our Office of Admission at 800-837-1290 or email firstname.lastname@example.org.

 Take the initiative today!